-- Form 461- Major Donor and Independent Expenditure Committee Campaign Statement - Form 462 Verification of Independent Expenditures - Form 496 24-hour Independent Expenditure Report
+- Form 461- Major Donor and Independent Expenditure Committee Campaign Statement - Form 462 Verification of Independent Expenditures - Form 496 24-hHour/10-Day Independent Expenditure Report

 Deadlines for filing reports are provided on filing schedules posted on the FPPC website.
 Disclosure reports must be filed on time so that voters are informed before an election.